person touching screen, heart with line chart

 Thanh Tam Nguyen | University of New Hampshire

 Thanh Tam Nguyen is a Ph.D. student in Economics at the University of New Hampshire.
 She received her B.A. and M.A. in Economics at San Diego State University and is trained as an applied microeconomist.
-Her research examines the effects of public policies (including minimum wages, medical marijuana laws, and physical education laws), the effect of the business cycle on religiosity, and the relationship between sexual identity and labor market outcomes among Australian sexual minorities.
+Her research examines the effects of government policies on labor market outcomes, health outcomes, risky behaviors, and crime.
+Tam is currently working on her dissertation examining the effects of public policies on vulnerable populations.
 Tam has presented her work at the Western Economic Association, Eastern Economic Association, American Society of Heath Economics, and Population Association of America annual conferences.
 In May 2015, she won an award for "Best Poster" at the Population Association of America meetings.

 Niranjana Prasad | Université catholique de LouvainNiranjana Prasad

-Niranjana Prasad is a Ph.D. student at the Université catholique de Louvain, where she is an affilate at their Center for Operations Research and Econometrics (CORE Institute).
+Niranjana Prasad is a Ph.D. student at the Université catholique de Louvain, where she is an affiliate at their Center for Operations Research and Econometrics (CORE Institute).
 She received her M.A. in Economics from SDSU in 2018.
-She has previously worked with the World Bank, Institute of Rural Management Anand (IRM.A.) and the Belgian diplomatic mission in India.
-During her stint with the World Bank she worked on the Land Governance Assessment Framework (LGAF) and with IRM.A., on survey design and quantitative research for academic papers.
-She has also completed a Masters in Economics and International Financial Economics from the University of Warwick.
+She has previously worked with the World Bank, the Institute of Rural Management Anand (IRMA), and the Belgian diplomatic mission in India.
+During her stint with the World Bank, she worked on the Land Governance Assessment Framework (LGAF) and with IRMA on survey design and quantitative research for academic papers.
+She has also completed a Master's in Economics and International Financial Economics from the University of Warwick.
 Her areas of interest are Applied Econometrics, Health Economics, and Public Policy.
-She is currently a Ph.D. student at Université catholique de Louvain.

 Samuel SaffordSamuel Safford | Michigan State University

-Samuel Safford received his B.A. in Applied Economics from California State University, Los Angeles (Cal State LA) and his Masters of Arts in Economics at SDSU.
-In the fall he will attend Michigan State University’s Ph.D. program in Sociology.
+Samuel Safford received his B.A. in Applied Economics from California State University, Los Angeles (Cal State LA), and his Master of Arts in Economics at SDSU.
+He will begin a Ph.D. in Sociology at Cornell University this year after completing doctoral coursework at Michigan State University.
 His interests include political economy, housing markets, economics of education, and public policy.
+Sam is particularly interested in studying the health outcomes of lesbian, gay, bisexual, transgender, and questioning individuals.